 The Inov-8 BARE-XF 210 V3 is available to buy now at Inov-8 for a recommended retail price of $120 / £120.

-The Inov-8 BARE-XF 210 V3 has a very low profile and the midsole is extremely thin too: these shoes are so flexible, you can roll them up into a ball.
-The minimalist approach here is similar to Vivobarefoot shoes and feel completely unobtrusive, which might take some getting used to if you haven't tried such shoes before.
+The Inov-8 BARE-XF 210 V3 has a very low profile and the midsole is extremely thin too: these shoes are so flexible that you can roll them up into a ball.
+The minimalist approach here is similar to Vivobarefoot shoes and feels completely unobtrusive, which might take some getting used to if you haven't tried such shoes before.

 Ideally, you want to land on the balls of your feet and mitigate the impact force by lowering the heels down to the ground gradually.
 Not too slow but also not slamming them down at each step either.
 There is no need to tiptoe around but give it a session or two to get used to.